Anti-Inflammatory Diet Plan →

 baked eggs and vegetables sheet pan meal - pin

 Baked Eggs with Roasted Spring Vegetables is an easy sheet pan meal for breakfast, brunch, or dinner.
 It’s a great way to enjoy the harvest of spring veggies with a boost of protein from organic eggs!
-This is a gluten-free, lower carb, vegetarian recipe with a Paleo/Whole 30 option, too!
+This is a gluten-free, lower carb, vegetarian recipe with a Whole 30 option, too!

 Baked Eggs with Roasted Spring Vegetables is an easy sheet pan meal for breakfast, brunch, or dinner.
 It's a great way to enjoy the harvest of spring veggies with a boost of protein from organic eggs!
-This is a gluten-free, lower carb, vegetarian recipe with a Paleo/Whole 30 option, too!
+This is a gluten-free, lower carb, vegetarian recipe with a Paleo/Whole 30 option, too! this for later

 This delicious, healthy egg bake recipe is brought to you by my friends at Eggland’s Best!
 Thanks for supporting the brands that help me create more recipes in the Cotter kitchen!